A-J-C/Codecademy-Redesign/README.md

 Push any new files into the **shared** branch and I will merge them up to the master branch.

 [1]: http://discuss.codecademy.com

+## Update

+This project is no longer being maintained, due to Codecademy moving onto a new platform.

+This repo is for personal use and so isn't set-up for someone forking the code, however if interested please contact me at alexcraig.linkedin@gmail.com